Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 1. Borrowing to buy depreciating assets

 Problem: Your IOU becomes an OMG when a purchase loses value.
-That’s why the housing crisis was so devastating to many families.
-Everybody suddenly with an underwater mortgage — meaning they owed more than their homes were worth — learned this the hard way.
+That’s why the past housing crisis was so devastating to many families.
+Everybody who was suddenly left with an underwater mortgage — meaning they owed more than their homes were worth — learned this the hard way.

 How to avoid it: Homes typically increase in value, although that’s not always true, as the Great Recession reminded us.
 Meanwhile, just about everything else loses value after you purchase it.
 Borrowing money to buy things that decrease in value — like cars — simply compounds the loss.

 Ideally, credit should be used to buy only those few things that generally increase in value: a house, an education and maybe a business.
 If you’ve already dug yourself into a hole, check out “How to Pay off $10,000 in Debt Without Breaking a Sweat.”
 And if you want to buy those nice things without credit, try “Ways to Make Your Savings Grow Faster Automatically.”

 Problem: As soon as you leave a dealer’s lot with a shiny new car, it depreciates 10 percent, according to Carfax.
 And by the end of your first year of ownership, it will have depreciated another 10 percent.
 So a new car that costs you $30,000 is worth only $27,000 by the time you get it home and $24,300 one year later.

 Registration and insurance are also more costly for new cars.

 How to avoid it: For starters, buy used.
 To get a good deal, remember that there is something of an art to finding a great used car.
 Check out “It’s a Great Time to Buy a Used Car — Just Take These 5 Steps First.”

 Problem: Savings provide a sense of security.
 But if you pay more interest on your debt than you earn on your savings, you’re going backward.